 %K = the current value of the stochastic indicator as a percentage

-To give a practical example of how the indicator works, we will take a look at the S&P 500 index.
+To give a practical example of how the indicator works, we will look at the S&P 500 index.
 This is the figure the E-mini S&P 500 futures contracts are based on.

 Current level = 3490

 Low point last 14 trading sessions = 3300

 High point last 14 trading sessions = 3500